We need your help to restore clean money campaigns through Public Financing.

 The great news is that the VT Supreme Court will hear a separate public records case that should result in the release of key emails that show why the AG brought this illegitimate case in the first place.

-The bad news is that mounting legal fees continue to impact Corren’s family finances for almost three years.
-While we certainly expect to win, and restore the viability of public financing, it has cost us over $31,000 so far.
+The bad news is that it will be over three years by the time the case is heard, and legal fees continue to mount.
+While we certainly expect to win, and restore the viability of public financing, it has cost us over $36,000 so far.

 You can contribute to this effort in 3 ways: